What Does it Mean to be a Catholic Creative?

 Placing your identity primarily in your creative talents is a sure-fire way to have an emotional breakdown.
 When who you are is wrapped up in what you create, it becomes impossible to take constructive criticism.
 You desperately seek approval for your creations because they end up one of the only ways you can feel valued.

-As Christians, we should find our identity and our value first and foremost in being loved by our Creator.
+As Catholics, we should find our identity and our value first and foremost in being loved by our Creator.
 When we make this the centre of who we are, it liberates us.
 Rather than being tied up in the pursuit of popularity or validation, we are free to create simply for the joy of it.

 So God created humankind in his own image, in the image of God he created them (Genesis 1:27).